mmadondo/tippy/README.md

 ** Using the command line to access GIT.
 This was later explained fully in class and was able to work around it with no issues.
 ** Connecting constants to app, resolved by asking colleague and facilitator and learning how to ensure the control + drag properly works

-When I revised this for TPM application, I had no challenges!
+When I revised this for TPM application, I had no major challenges!

 ## Credits